azwarners/vimat/README.md

 todo list

 About:
-vimat is an attempt at an integrated productivity environment
+vimat is an integrated productivity environment

 Changelog

+v14.38
+    New Features:
+        started on repeating tasks

 v14.37
     New features:
         Compass (guide for creating tasks and choosing which to do)